Suh Kyung-bae

+He is among the richest people in South Korea, with Forbes in December 2024 estimating his net worth at US$1.1 billion and ranking him 21st richest in the country.

 Early life

 Suh Kyung-bae was born in South Korea in 1963.
 He received a bachelor's degree in business administration from Yonsei University and an MBA from Samuel Curtis Johnson Graduate School of Management at Cornell University.

 Career

 In 1997, Suh inherited the company from his father and guided the company's global expansion.
 According to Forbes, Amorepacific became one of the world's 100 most innovative companies.

 In 2006, Suh received the Légion d'honneur from the French government.
 In 2015, he was selected as "Businessman of the Year" by Forbes Asia Magazine and in 2017, was ranked world's 20th, Asia's 2nd best-performing CEO by Harvard Business Review and INSEAD Business School.

 Suh is married, with two children, and lives in Seoul.

 Non-profit work

-In 2016, Suh established Suh Kyung-bae Science Foundation.
+In 2016, Suh established Suh Kyung-bae Foundation.
 Since 2017, the foundation has awarded 14 scientists grants of between 1.5 billion and 2.5 billion won.